RinoReyns/CrossPlatformVstHost/README.md

       - [X] Json Reader
     - TODO:
       - [ ] Clean up code in vst host lib
-      - [ ] Allow to use multiple plugins and and configs for them
+      - [ ] Allow to use multiple plugins and configs for them
       - [ ] Clean up audio endpoint reader and utilize it in code (add queue, use it for processing with vst plugin etc)
       - [ ] Add more advanced python-based Vst Host Lib utilization
       - [ ] Clean up UT for python